 In many cases, it’s perfectly legal to fire or lay off an employee who is out on workers’ comp.
 One example is if an employer was already planning on laying off a large number of people, including you, at the time of your accident.
 In addition, if your disability prevents you from being able to do your job in the future, it’s also within your employer’s rights to fire you.

 However, there is one particular case in which your employer would be in the wrong to let you go.
 Employers are not allowed to terminate employees because they applied to be on workers’ compensation.
 When an employer punishes an employee in this way, it’s called retaliatory termination, and it’s against the law.
 While difficult to prove, hiring our team of experienced lawyers is necessary so we can look for the evidence we need to build your case.

 Once you’re fired, your most urgent concern might be whether or not your workers’ compensation benefits will end, too.
 Fortunately, the answer is no. You’ll still be able to receive your benefits until you’ve recovered, or until you’ve reached maximum medical improvement.

 We’re Here to Help

-Call Price, Petho & Anderson P.L.L.C. today if you’ve been injured in an accident or at work at (704) 850-6322, or contact us online.
+Call Price, Petho & Associates P.L.L.C. today if you’ve been injured in an accident or at work at (704) 850-6322, or contact us online.
 Our lawyers have years of experience helping clients achieve workers’ compensation benefits and can help you recover with financial help.